apache/infrastructure-website/content/pages/content-moderation.md

 ## Accidental exposure of credentials or company-sensitive data

-**TL;DR:** If your company experiences accidental exposure of sensitive data or credentials in one of the types of content listed above, you should always assume that the data is now public, and immediately invalidate those credentials.
+**TL;DR:** If you or your company experience accidental exposure of sensitive data or credentials in one of the types of content listed above, you should always assume that the data is now public, and immediately invalidate those credentials.

 Depending on the context and circumstances of your request, we _may_ be able to remove the following items: